mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

   - Configure: excuted on all instances when instances are added or removed
   - Deply and Undeploy: excuted when apps are added or removed
   - Shutdown: Executed when an instance is shut down but before it's stopped

+## Amazon Identity federation, IDF and SSO

+- **Identity federation (IDF)** is an architecture where identities of an external identity provider (IDP) are recognized.
+- **Single sign-on (SSO)** is where the credentials of an external identity are used to allow access to a local system (e.g., AWS).

+Types of IDF:

+- **Crosee-acount roles**: a remote account (IDP) is allowed to assume a role and access your accout's resource.
+- **SAML 2.0 IDF**: an on-premises or AWS-hosted directory service instance is configured to allow Active Directory users to log in to the AWS console.
+- **Web Identity Federation**: IDPs sunch as Google, Amazon, and Facebook are allowed to assume roels and access resources in your account.

+**Congnito** and the **Secure Token Service (STS)** are used for IDF.
+A federated identity is verified using an external IDP and by proving the identity (using a token or assertion of some kind) is allowed to swap that ID for temporary AWS credentials by assuming a role.

+IDF is the process of allowing external identities to be used to indirectly access AWS services.
+This lesson covers the architecture of IDF using SAML 2.0 and web identities, and concludes with a brief demo using the Web Identity Federation Playground.

+### When and hwo to use IDF

+### Enterprise Access to AWS Resources

+- users/staff have an existing pool of identities
+- you need those identities to be used across all enterprise systems, including AWS
+- access to AWS resources using SSO
+- potentially tens or hundreds of thousands of users - more than IAM can handle
+- you might have an ID team within your business

+### Mobile and Web Application

+- Mobile or web application requries access to AWS resources
+- you need a certain level of guest access - and extra once logged in
+- customers have other identities - Google, Twitter, Facebook, etc - and need to use those
+- you don't want credentials stored within the application
+- could be millions or more users - beyond the capabilities of IAM
+- customers might have multiple third-party logins, but they represent one real person

+### Centralized identity Management (AWS Accounts)

+- tens or hundreds of AWS accounts in an organization
+- need central store of IDs - either IAM or an external provider
+- roels switching used fro man ID account into memeber accounts

+### Congito vs. others

+Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
+Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.

+Congito user pool provides sign up and sign in funcitonality along with identity pool which provides temp credentials for using aws services.

+- KMS is for encryption, not for IAM
+- Directory Service is for connecting on Prep AD.
+- IAM is not suitable for mobile platform

 ## AWS Well-Architected Framework

 Best practices for designing and operating reliable, secure, eﬃcient, and cost-eﬀective systems in the cloud.